-Here is a list of all the powerlifting programs currently available in our app StrengthLog.
+Here is a list of all the best powerlifting programs currently available in our app StrengthLog.

 These programs are all primarily aimed at increasing your strength.
-But, since muscle mass is a key factor for long-term strength gains, they will also add muscle mass to your prime movers.
+But, since muscle mass is a critical factor for long-term strength gains, they will also add mass to your major muscle groups.

 Download StrengthLog for free with the links below: